Rangaraya Medical College: History

 Mullapudi Harishchandra Prasad of Sri Mullapudi Venkata Rayudu Memorial Educational Trust of Tanuku offered a donation of ₹5 lakh.
 The college was named after his late brother-in-law Sri.
 Pendyala Ranga Rao, zamindar of Dommeru.
 He became the vice president of the society.
-Sri Kotamarthi Venkanna gifted 6.5 acres of land, now called Kotamarthi Park on which stands the present men's hostels.
+Sri Kotamarthi Venkanna offered 6.5 acres of land at a very low cost, now called Kotamarthi Park on which stands the present men's hostels.
 Sri Draksharama Choultry Trust gave a donation of ₹50,000 towards construction of a lecture hall.

 Rao Venkata Kumara Mahipati Surya Rau, the Maharaja of Pithapuram, leased the palatial orphanage buildings (now the Main Campus) to house the Medical College.
 Two lecture halls and a dissection hall were constructed.

 The Rangaraya Medical College was inaugurated on 17 November 1958 by Sri.
 Neelam Sanjeeva Reddy, then Chief Minister of Andhra Pradesh.
 One hundred students were admitted in the first year.
 Their teaching work for first MBBS was initiated on 15 August 1958 by Dr. V. S. Krishna, vice chancellor of Andhra University.

 Sri Draksharama Choultry Trust represented by the Pydah family gave a donation of ₹50,000 with which a lecture hall was constructed.
 Many other people contributed smaller donations amounting to about ₹2.5 lakhs.

 The Government General Hospital would serve as the teaching hospital.
-Within 21/2 months two lecture halls and a dissection hall were constructed and ready for occupation.
 The formal inauguration of the Rangaraya Medical College was done on 17 November 1958 by Sri.
 N. Sanjeeva Reddy, the then chief minister of Andhra Pradesh.
-The paraclinical departments, the central library, and two more lecture galleries were constructed opposite to the hospital.
-The hospital began to see expansion in the late 1960s and 1970s.